 Ms. O’Neal became interested in family law when she was promoted to a non-commissioned officer and her junior troops began approaching Ms. O’Neal with their family problems such as divorce, child custody and visitation, and the division of marital property (including military retired pay) upon divorce.
 Ms. O’Neal familiarized herself with Virginia family law, as well as the federal laws governing military divorce cases.
 She found the material challenging yet rewarding—and the experience inspired Ms. O’Neal to pursue a career as a family law attorney.

-Ms. O’Neal left the U.S. Navy in 2015 to begin her studies at the University of Richmond School of Law.
-She earned her J.D. degree from the school in May 2018, graduating with the Family Law Certificate “with Distinction.”
-Ms. O’Neal will sit for the Virginia Bar Exam in July 2018.
+Ms. O’Neal graduated cum laude from Old Dominion University in 2015 (after completing all undergraduate coursework while on active duty).
+She then left the U.S. Navy to begin her studies at the University of Richmond School of Law.
+Ms. O’Neal earned her J.D. degree in May 2018, graduating with the Family Law Certificate “with Distinction.”
+She joined Livesay & Myers as an associate attorney in 2019.

 Honors and Awards

 - Top 10 Family Law Attorneys Under 40 in Virginia, National Academy of Family Law Attorneys, 2020

 - Navy and Marine Corps Achievement Medal (Gold Star in Lieu of Third Award), 2015

 - Navy and Marine Corps Achievement Medal (Gold Star in Lieu of Second Award), 2013

 - Army Commendation Medal, 2013

 - Navy and Marine Corps Achievement Medal, 2010

 - Virginia State Bar (Family Law Section), Member, 2019–Present